Detection of Synthetic Face Images: Accuracy, Robustness, Generalization: Methodology and Experimental Results

 We performed the following cross-generator experiment.
 We first trained on single-generator images and tested on all in the set, see Tab.~\ref{tab:one_source_only_classification}a.
 Then, the other way around, we trained on all generators with one left out and tested again on all, see Tab.~\ref{tab:one_source_only_classification}b.

 We can see in Tab.~\ref{tab:one_source_only_classification}a that if the detector is trained on the same model as it is tested (diagonal of the table), the accuracy is perfect for RV5.1, SD 1.4, PG, and very high for SG.
 The accuracy is only 80\% for FA.
 FA, FaceApp~\cite{FaceApp}, a commercial app with unknown technology behind, probably blends the real face with some manipulations, making it harder to identify.
 However, we can clearly see (off the diagonal) that accuracy drops close to chance when we test on images produced by models for which the detector was not trained on.
 Interestingly, this is not the case of FA, which achieves even higher accuracy on PG, which might indicate similar technology, but the converse is not true.
 The generalization does not occur for even very similar models, the diffusion models RV5.1 and SD 1.4 share the same architecture.
-The first is a fine-tuned version of the latter.

 In Tab.~\ref{tab:one_source_only_classification}b, when the detector is trained on multiple models, a certain level of generalization to unseen generators is achieved for some models, as seen in the diagonal now.
 SD1.4 seems to generalize well while it was not trained on it.
-However, RV5.1 is similar to SD1.4, but the generalization is not reciprocal.
-PG seems to generalize too, and the rest is close to chance.
+However, RV5.1 is fine-tuned version of SD1.4, but the generalization is not reciprocal.
+PG seems to generalize partially as it is another GAN as SG.
+The rest is close to chance.

+Note that the cross-dataset experiment includes several generators representing the fake class, while the real class is represented by a single source, the FFHQ dataset.
+This is a limitation, as real-world face images exhibit significantly more diversity than what is captured by this dataset.
+Therefore, these results should be interpreted as an optimistic upper bound; accuracy is expected to decline when a more diverse and previously unseen real dataset is used.

 We see that the detector generalization to an unseen model is a problem.
 Therefore, in the following experiment, we measure how many samples of the new generator are needed for fine-tuning.
 We always start from the model that is trained on all the generators of our set except one (i.e., the rows of Tab.~\ref{tab:one_source_only_classification}b), so its initial accuracy is on the diagonal of Tab.~\ref{tab:one_source_only_classification}b.
 Then we gradually add training samples of the new model (0, 5, 10, 50, 100, 500, 1000, 1666) samples and measure the accuracy on the test set.
 The results are shown as learning curves in Fig.~\ref{fig:num_samples_in_train_set}.
 Note that the plot has a logarithmic horizontal axis.